pathbreak/deepvisualminer/Readme.md

    version available in PyPI.
 If you want to use the stock version, skip the rest of this section and jump to step 3 directly.

+   ​

-   The optimized version is for optimized only for running on CPUs and is potentially faster at linear algebra operations because it uses modern CPU instruction sets like SSE4.x, SSSE3, AVX, AVX2, FMA, etc.
+   The optimized version is optimized only for running on CPUs and is potentially faster at linear algebra operations because it uses modern CPU instruction sets like SSE4.x, SSSE3, AVX, AVX2, FMA, etc.
    If does **not** include GPU support (but you can enable it easily by adding '--config=cuda' and TF_NEED_CUDA=1 in `build-tensorflow.sh` - note that neither these scripts nor images have not been tested for CUDA configuration).

    ​

-   If you decide to build optimized version, see https://gcc.gnu.org/onlinedocs/gcc-5.4.0/gcc/x86-Options.html#x86-Options for list of architectures and which instruction sets they contain, and edit the "CC_OPT_FLAGS='-march=<whatever>..." line appropriately in `docker-deepvisualminer/build-tensorflow.sh`.
+   If you decide to build the optimized version, see https://gcc.gnu.org/onlinedocs/gcc-5.4.0/gcc/x86-Options.html#x86-Options for a list of architectures and which instruction sets they contain, and edit the "CC_OPT_FLAGS='-march=[architecture]..." line appropriately in `docker-deepvisualminer/build-tensorflow.sh`.

    ​